 GNU/Linux is no harder to use than Windows, and has many more capabilities.
-It just takes a dozen minutes to get familiar with a distribution like Ubuntu or Fedora, which come in with many programs installed.
+It just takes a dozen minutes to get familiar with a distribution like the ones we recommend for newcomers, which come in with many programs installed.

-You shouldn't assume however, that Linux is a clone of Windows.
+You shouldn't assume however, that GNU/Linux is a clone of Windows.
 To know what to expect when stepping into it, we suggest you read our Making the switch page.

 Gambar lebih besar